About Emerging Strength · Knoxville, TN

 Credentials

-PhD in Counseling.
-M.Ed. in Marriage and Family Therapy.
-Licensed Alcohol and Drug Abuse Counselor, Level II (LADAC-II), State of Tennessee.
-Twenty-five years of clinical experience across mental health, addiction treatment, residential care, and private practice.
+PhD in Counseling, M.Ed. in Marriage and Family Therapy, Licensed Alcohol and Drug Abuse Counselor (LADAC II), State of Tennessee.
+Twenty-five years of clinical experience in mental health, addiction treatment, residential care, and private practice.

 Some people want to know this before they reach out.
 Most people, in my experience, just want to know whether they can talk to you.
 Both are reasonable.
 Both matter.
 If you have questions about my background or approach, the consultation is a good place to ask them.

-The first step is a free thirty-minute conversation.
-You bring whatever is true right now — the uncertainty, the exhaustion, the part of you that's not sure this will work either.
+The first step is a free 30-minute video call.
+You bring whatever you're carrying right now, the uncertainty, the exhaustion, the part of you that's not sure this will work either.
 We'll have an honest conversation and figure out together whether this is the right fit.